Mazhive/fs-uae-autoboot-debian10/README.md

 				if you are getting the following message while running "expected fs-uae version x.x.x got  x.x.x "
-				You need to update  this version to the latest version.
+				You need to have both fs-uae and fs-uae-launcher of the same version. which actually should not happen since its installing both the latests version.

 		The easiest way, since you allready need a second "computer" to copy your files /configs/cdees/images/harddisks etc.(not included,obviously)